dinesh13p/dinesh13p/README.md

 ## Hi there 👋<br>
 - 🙋🏾 I'm Dinesh Poudel, <br>
 - 🌱 I'm currently learning C, Javascript, React, Tailwind CSS. <br>
-- 🔭 I possess strong proficiency in HTML, CSS, and Bootstrap, with an intermediate level of expertise in C and JavaScript.
+- 🔭 I possess strong proficiency in HTML, CSS, and Bootstrap, with an intermediate level of expertise in C, JavaScript and React.
-- ⚡ I am currently working to make a portfolio for my domain dinesh2004.com.np <br>
 - 📫 How to reach me: dineshp4297501@gmail.com <br>

 <!--